Skip to the main content

 A photograph of Freya Sweeney in the library at High Pavement

-Freya Sweeney (pictured) took part in the Strive Programme and is proud to be holding a place to study Modern and Medieval Languages at Jesus College in the University of Cambridge for entry in October 2025.
+Freya Sweeney (pictured) took part in the Strive Programme and is now proudly studying Modern and Medieval Languages at Jesus College, University of Cambridge since October 2025

 Freya said: